Beach Too Sandy, Bryan Too Breaky

 Yeah.
 When it's real, real reviews.

-We picked those comments specifically from reviews of a beach or two different beaches where someone was complaining the water was too wet and someone was complaining the beach was too sandy.
+Like, we, we picked those comments specifically from reviews of a beach and, or two different beaches, where someone was complaining the water was too wet and someone was complaining the beach was too sandy.

 Yeah, that's true.
 There's probably a lot of crossover.

 Yeah, I feel like when you're willing to go in on one, you're probably willing to go in on others.
-Precisely.
+Exactly.

 Precisely.